f0e/blur/README.md

   - custom weights - custom frame weights, e.g. [5, 3, 3, 2, 1]. higher numbers indicate frames being more visible when blending, lower numbers mean they are less so.
   - custom function - generate weights based off of custom python code, which is called for each frame 'x', e.g. -x**2+1

+### interpolation
 - interpolate - whether or not the input video file will be interpolated to a higher fps
 - interpolated fps - if interpolate is enabled, this is the fps that the input file will be interpolated to (before blending)

+### rendering
 - quality - [crf](https://trac.ffmpeg.org/wiki/Encode/H.264#crf) of the output video (qp if using GPU rendering)
 - preview - opens a render preview window
 - detailed filenames - adds blur settings to generated filenames

+### timescale
+- input timescale - timescale of the input video file (will be sped up/slowed down accordingly)
+- output timescale - timescale of the output video file
+- adjust timescaled audio pitch - will pitch shift audio when sped up/slowed down

+### filters
 - brightness - brightness of the output video
 - saturation - saturation of the output video
 - contrast - contrast of the output video

+### advanced rendering
 - multithreading - enables multithreaded rendering
 - gpu - enables experimental gpu accelerated rendering (likely slower)
 - gpu type (nvidia/amd/intel) - your gpu type
+- custom ffmpeg filters - custom ffmpeg filters to be used when rendering (replaces gpu & quality options)

+### advanced blur
 - blur weighting gaussian std dev - standard deviation used in the gaussian weighting
 - blur weighting triangle reverse - reverses the direction of the triangle weighting
 - blur weighting bound - weighting bounds, spreads out weights more

+### advanced interpolation
+- interpolation program (svp/rife/rife-ncnn) - program used for interpolation.
+  - svp - fastest option, also blurs static parts of video the least
+  - rife - considerably slower than SVP but can produce more accurate results, particularly for low framerate input videos. this is the CUDA implementation of RIFE, and is the faster option for NVIDIA gpus.
+  - rife-ncnn - Vulkan implementation of rife, works for all devices but is slower.
 - interpolation speed - default is 'medium', [explained further here](https://www.spirton.com/uploads/InterFrame/InterFrame2.html)
 - interpolation tuning - default is 'smooth', [explained further here](https://www.spirton.com/uploads/InterFrame/InterFrame2.html)
 - interpolation algorithm - default is 13, [explained further here](https://www.spirton.com/uploads/InterFrame/InterFrame2.html)